 This year's Symposium features the work of more than 80 students.
-The 2023 presenters include students from the Bachelor of Arts with a Major in Applied Behaviour Analysis & the Post-Baccalaureate Diploma in Applied Behaviour Analysis, Bachelor of Arts with a Major in Interdisciplinary Studies, Bachelor of Arts with a Major in English, Bachelor of Arts with a Major in Psychology, Bachelor of Communication Studies, Bachelor of Early Childhood Care and Education, and Bachelor of Motion Picture Arts.
+The 2023 presenters include students from the Bachelor of Arts with a Major in Applied Behaviour Analysis & the Post-Baccalaureate Diploma in Applied Behaviour Analysis, Bachelor of Arts with a Major in Interdisciplinary Studies, Associated of Arts, Bachelor of Arts with a Major in Psychology, Bachelor of Communication Studies, Bachelor of Early Childhood Care and Education, and Bachelor of Motion Picture Arts.